ATTRIBUTES OF GOD

 “And so we know and rely on the love God has for us.
 God is love.
 Whoever lives in love lives in God, and God in them.”
 (1 John 4:16)

-Everything God says is true and right.
+Everything God says is true and right and is based on reality.
 He speaks the truth in genuineness and honesty.
 He does not deceive.

 “Jesus answered, “I am the way and the truth and the life.
 No one comes to the Father except through me…””(John 14:6)

+Wisdom is the application of knowledge.
 God is infinitely wise, as he sees and understands all things.
-God’s wisdom is found in Christ, and is available to those who believe in him.
-Wisdom is the application of knowledge.
-Earthly wisdom can be found by anyone who seeks it.
+Earthly or practical wisdom can be found by anyone who seeks it.
+But God’s wisdom is found in Christ and is available to those who believe in him.

 “…in order that they may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge.”
 (Colossians 2:2-3)

-Grace is God’s generosity and kindness shown by the gifts he offers to those who are undeserving.
-He is kind to the ungrateful and wicked, and offers his gifts to all.
-The greatest gift he has given is the gift of salvation through his Son Jesus Christ, even though most will not accept it.
+Grace is God’s generosity and kindness as shown by the gifts he offers to those who are undeserving.
+He is kind to the ungrateful and wicked and offers his gifts to all.
+Grace and kindness are closely related.
+The greatest gift God has given is the gift of salvation through his Son Jesus Christ.

 “We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”
 (John 1:14)

 God gives spiritual light and moral guidance to those who seek him.
-Christ is the light of the world, a lamp to guide those who are in darkness.
+Christ is the light of the world and delivers us from the kingdom of darkness.
+He is a lamp to guide those who walk in dark places.

 “When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.””
 (John 8:12)

-God rescues those that are in danger, and has compassion on those that deserve punishment.
+God rescues those that are in danger and has compassion on those that deserve punishment.
+He loves to show mercy on the helpless.
 His greatest act of mercy was redeeming the lost through Christ.
-Kindness is similar to mercy.

 “Who is a God like you, who pardons sin and forgives the transgression of the remnant of his inheritance?
 You do not stay angry forever but delight to show mercy.”
 (Micah 7:18)

-God is fair and impartial in his treatment towards people, and protects the innocent.
-When he punishes sin he does so fairly and not excessively.
-He also executes judgment on those who are unrepentant.
+God is fair and impartial in his treatment towards people and protects the innocent.
+He punishes sin but does so fairly and not excessively.
+At the final judgment he will execute an irreversible punishment on those who are unrepentant.

-God is faithful and loyal to his people.
-He keeps the promises he makes.
+God keeps the promises he makes.
+He is faithful and loyal to his people.
 The greatest promise he has kept was that of providing a Savior, a Messiah, to save us from our sin.

 “Because of the Lord’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness.”
-(Lam.
-3:22-23)
+(Lamentations 3:22-23)

+God is kind and generous and desires the best for us.
+He is not capricious, mean-spirited, or continuously angry.
 This attribute is closely related to grace.
-God is kind and generous, and desires the best for us.
-He is not capricious, mean spirited, or angry.

 “But when the kindness and love of God our Savior appeared, he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit…” (Titus 3:4-5)